Sigurre/Kickstart/Module_1/1.2_GIT/README.md

 Then I pushed them to the upstream branch on GH... and realized "uh oh, I shouldn't have deleted those two lines in File 2".
 Instead of having to completely revert all the changes in the push I made (or manually adding the two lines back in) I can instead `revert` commit 002 and push that to GH, while preserving the changes in the other commits.

-# PROJECT 1
+# TASK 1

 Alright let's get down to business...
-Create a new branch using the one you created in the INFO section as the base branch, then accomplish the following:
+Create a new branch using the personal one you created in the Info section as the base branch, then accomplish the following:

 * Create a new file with some text in it, commit it to the newly created branch, and push the branch to GH.
 * Create another file with some text and push it to the same branch on GH